To view "In

 iconic Guevara Mini Market and Sandwich Shop on Nablus Road near the

 Damascus Gate in East Jerusalem (code for the Palestinian side of the city).
-A local

-Salesman of Communism?
+Great Salesman of Communism?
 I will leave the reader to draw his or her own

-about haggling for a bottle of juice?
+pilgrim go about haggling for a bottle of juice?

 The next photo is of a well-stocked, warmly lit spice shop inside the Old City with